U.S. super-rich found failing in pledge to donate most of wealth | Business

 It was set up in 2010 by U.S. business tycoon Warren Buffett together with by Microsoft Corp co-founder Bill Gates and his wife Melinda to encourage the world's super-rich to give away most of their wealth to philanthropic causes.
 Eleven of the 62 U.S. billionaires analysed in the report have less money than in 2010, either because of aggressive charitable giving or market changes, while the remaining 51 saw "significant increases" in their net worth.

 This is partly because many are making money so fast that it has "outstripped" their capacity to give it away, the IPS said.
-But it also highlighted concerns that many are choosing to put their charitable funds into private foundations and donor-advised funds that often save on tax and may end up "warehousing" money instead of getting it to just causes.
+The report also highlighted concerns that private foundations and donor-advised funds that may end up "warehousing" money, with management and overhead expenses cutting into the amount available.

 Most people want billionaires to help more in the eradication of poverty, found an international survey carried out by anti-poverty group Global Citizen and Dutch research agency Glocalities earlier this year.